qiboteam/qibo/doc/source/examples.rst

 How to select hardware devices?
 -------------------------------

-QIBO supports execution on different hardware configurations including CPU with multi-threading, single GPU and multiple GPUs.
-Here we provide some useful information on how to control the devices that QIBO uses for circuit execution in order to maximize performance for the available hardware configuration.
+Qibo supports execution on different hardware configurations including CPU with multi-threading, single GPU and multiple GPUs.
+Here we provide some useful information on how to control the devices that Qibo uses for circuit execution in order to maximize performance for the available hardware configuration.

 Switching between CPU and GPU